Apo-Nitrofurantoin, Furadantin, Macrobid, Macrodantin

 Advise patient about the likelihood of GI reactions, including nausea, vomiting, diarrhea, loss of appetite.
 Instruct patient to report severe or prolonged GI problems or signs of drug-induced hepatitis (yellow skin or eyes, abdominal pain, severe nausea and vomiting, fever, sore throat, malaise, weakness, facial edema).

-Advise patient about photosensitivity and to use sunscreens, protective clothing, and avoid prolonged sun exposure.
-Advise patient to ...
+Advise patient about photosensitivity and to use sunscreens, protective clothing, ...